alexthecat123/ArduinoFile/README.md

 ## Software
 The code is probably really sloppy since I wrote it all in a hurry in between my college classes, but it certainly gets the job done.<br>
 <br>
-Upload the ArduinoFile.ino Arduino sketch to the Arduino using the Arduino IDE and you should be good to go!
+Upload the proFileTester.ino Arduino sketch to the Arduino using the Arduino IDE and you should be good to go!
 Connect to the device using a terminal program with a baud rate of 115200, one stop bit, and no parity.
 Once connected, you should see a main menu screen with a variety of options.

 ## How to Use It